IvanGrigorov/VMValidator/README.md

 # Extras

  - [x] Lots of validations
+ - [x] Works with private properties and methods
+ - [x] Works with constructor promotion
  - [x] Memory and time profiling
  - [x] Custom error messages
  - [x] Custom property and method names for the exceptions